 - 1. The Division has jurisdiction over this matter pursuant to R.I.
 Gen. Laws § 44-30-1 et seq. and R.I.
 Gen. Laws § 44-1-1 et seq. - 2.
 Pursuant to R.I.
-Gen. Laws § 44-30-59, the Taxpayer was required to file an amended return.
-The Taxpayer failed to file an amended 2010 Rhode Island personal income tax return so owes tax on the unreported income, interest, and a penalty.
+Gen. Laws § 44-30-59, the Taxpayers were required to file an amended return for 2012.
+The Taxpayers failed to file an amended 2012 Rhode Island personal income tax.
+The Division issued the Taxpayers a Notice of Deficiency for additional income, interest, and penalty owed.
+The Taxpayers paid the additional tax owed after they received the Notice of Deficiency, but still owe the interest and late penalty as set forth in the Notice of Assessment.
+See Division's Exhibit D.